-- Rezone the Glenmont Forest, the fire station, the police station, and the Catholic Charities parcels from R-30 to CR 1.75, C 0.25, R 1.5, H 75 and CRN 1.5, C 0.25, R 1.5, H 45 for a 100-foot wide buffer along the entire eastern property line abutting single-family residential units. - Provide, as a priority, the CR Zone public benefits of Public Open Space to retain the open and green character of the site, and Affordable Housing to obtain more than the 12.5 percent required minimum MPDUs. - Encourage the achievement of greater than minimum required public open space through compact footprint. - Protect and restore areas of environmental buffer and investigate options for stream restoration with redevelopment. - Preserve as much existing tree canopy as possible. - Connect new internal streets with Erskine and Wallace Avenues. - Construct a hiker/biker path between Randolph Road and the existing Wheaton Regional Park's hard surface trail network.
+- Provide, as a priority, the CR Zone public benefits of Public Open Space to retain the open and green character of the site, and Affordable Housing to obtain more than the 12.5 percent required minimum MPDUs. - Encourage the achievement of greater than minimum required Public Use Space through compact footprint. - Protect and restore areas of environmental buffer and investigate options for stream restoration with redevelopment. - Preserve as much existing tree canopy as possible. - Connect new internal streets with Erskine and/or Wallace Avenues. - Construct a hiker/biker path between Randolph Road and the existing Wheaton Regional Park's hard surface trail network.